 Purpose of this privacy notice

-This Notice aims to give you information on how R&H Jersey collects and processes your personal data through your use of our website, including any data you may provide through our website when you complete an online form.
+This Notice aims to give you information on how R&H Jersey collects and processes your personal data through your use of our website.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-R&H Trust Co (Jersey), R&H Fund Services (Jersey) Limited and Rawlinson & Hunter - Jersey (“R&H Jersey”, “we”, “us” or “our”) are jointly responsible for our website and will be the joint controllers of your data.
-For a summary of the how we have made arrangements between us so as to apportion our respective responsibilities as joint controllers, please contact us.
+R&H Trust Co (Jersey) Limited, R&H Fund Services (Jersey) Limited and Rawlinson & Hunter – Jersey (“R&H Jersey”, “we”, “us” or “our”) are jointly responsible for our website and will be the joint controllers of your data.
+For a summary of how we have made arrangements between us so as to apportion our respective responsibilities as joint controllers, please contact us.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Notice.
 If you have any questions about this Notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.